AlexSartori/AdventOfCode/README.md

 What is the fewest combined steps the wires must take to reach an intersection?

 ---

+## Day 4: Secure Container
+#### Part 1
+You arrive at the Venus fuel depot only to discover it's protected by a password.
+The Elves had written the password on a sticky note, but someone threw it out.
+However, they do remember a few key facts about the password:

+- It is a six-digit number.
+- The value is within the range given in your puzzle input.
+- Two adjacent digits are the same.
+- Going from left to right, the digits never decrease; they only ever increase or stay the same.

+How many different passwords within the range given in your puzzle input meet these criteria?

+#### Part 2
+An Elf just remembered one more important detail: the two adjacent matching digits are not part of a larger group of matching digits.
+How many different passwords within the range given in your puzzle input meet all of the criteria?

+---
 Problem statements extrapolated from [adventofcode.com](https://adventofcode.com).
 Solutions and visualizations by me.